SrinadhVura/WeatherApp/README.md

 The latitude and longitude are then sent to openweathermapAPI and the weather is then printed out.

 # Running the program
+1. *Download the repo:* Download the tool from https://github.com/SrinadhVura/WeatherApp/tree/main

-1. Open any terminal
+2. *Open any terminal:*  Open any terminal say cmd in windows

-2. Navigate to the directory the WeatherApp.py is located
+3. *Navig﻿ate:* Navigate to the directory in which     WeatherApp.py is downloaded

-3. Use the command
+4. *Run the command:* Run the following command :

    > python WeatherApp.py <CITY_NAME>

-4. The output is printed in terminal
+5.Observe results: The detailed weather of the prompted city is displayed on the terminal